Kamaʻehuakanaloa Seamount: Recent activity

 Kamaʻehuakanaloa has remained largely quiet since the 1996 event; no activity was recorded from 2002 to 2004.
-The seamount showed signs of life again in 2005 by generating an earthquake bigger than any previously recorded there.
+The seamount showed signs of unrest again in 2005 by generating an earthquake bigger than any previously recorded there.
 USGS-ANSS (Advanced National Seismic System) reported two earthquakes, magnitudes 5.1 and 5.4, on May 13 and July 17.
 Both originated from a depth of 44 km.
 On April 23, a magnitude 4.3 earthquake was recorded at a depth of approximately 33 km.
 Between December 7, 2005, and January 18, 2006, a swarm of around 100 earthquakes occurred, the largest measuring 4 on the Moment magnitude scale and 12 to 28 km deep.
 Another earthquake measuring 4.7 was later recorded approximately midway between Kamaʻehuakanaloa and Pāhala (on the south coast of the island of Hawaii).

 Exploration

 Early work

-Kamaʻehuakanaloa Seamount's first depiction on a map was on Survey Chart 4115, a bathymetric rendering of part of Hawaiʻi compiled by the US Coast and Geodetic Survey in 1940.
+Kamaʻehuakanaloa Seamount's first depiction on a map was on Survey Chart 4115, a bathymetric rendering of part of Hawaiʻi compiled by the United States Coast and Geodetic Survey in 1940.
 At the time, the seamount was non-notable, being one of many in the region.
 A large earthquake swarm first brought attention to it in 1952.
 That same year, geologist Gordon A. Macdonald hypothesized that the seamount was actually an active submarine shield volcano, similar to the two active Hawaiian volcanoes, Mauna Loa and Kīlauea.
 Macdonald's hypothesis placed the seamount as the newest volcano in the Hawaiian–Emperor seamount chain, created by the Hawaiʻi hotspot.
 However, because the earthquakes were oriented east–west (the direction of the volcanic fault) and there was no volcanic tremor in seismometers distant from the seamount, Macdonald attributed the earthquake to faulting rather than a volcanic eruption.

 Geologists suspected the seamount could be an active undersea volcano, but without evidence the idea remained speculative.
 The volcano was largely ignored after the 1952 event, and was often mislabeled as an "older volcanic feature" in subsequent charts.
 Geologist Kenneth O. Emery is credited with naming the seamount in 1955, describing the long and narrow shape of the volcano as Kamaʻehuakanaloa.
 In 1978, an expedition studied intense, repeated seismic activity known as earthquake swarms in and around the Kamaʻehuakanaloa area.
 Rather than finding an old, extinct seamount, data collected revealed Kamaʻehuakanaloa to be a young, possibly active volcano.
 Observations showed the volcano to be encrusted with young and old lava flows.
 Fluids erupting from active hydrothermal vents were also found.